pedro-coelho-dr/devopscool/readme.md

 | `RoadmapTree.jsx` | Tree-view roadmap navigation |
 | `api.js` | Backend communication via `fetch()` |

+### Styling

+The frontend is styled with Tailwind CSS, focusing on a modern and responsive interface.
+It also leverages Tailwind Typography to render Markdown responses with clean, readable formatting that adapts naturally to light or dark contexts.

 ### API Endpoint (Frontend → Backend)
 ```